Career Services QQ

 Quests and Questions

-Quests and Questions is a student-led and driven organization commited to discerning Callings.
-As undergraduates, we reconginze this diserment process is in many ways tailored toward discovering fulfilling career paths post-graduation, but we also reconginize that Callings are not limited to careers.
-Our works seeks to discover enriching, purpose driven lives through a peer mediated mentor network.
+Quests and Questions is a student-led organization committed to discerning Callings.
+As undergraduates, we recognize this discernment process is in many ways tailored toward discovering fulfilling career paths post-graduation, but we also recognize that Callings are not limited to careers.
+We seek to discover enriching, purpose-driven lives through a peer mediated mentor network.

 1. Become conversant and capable with Callings concepts and activities

-2. Connect Students with a number of capacities for fulfilling and answering their Callings
+2. Connect students with opportunities for discerning their Callings

-3. Initate and Participate in a Social service project
+3. Initiate and participate in a community service project

 - Seek vocational clarity through serving those in need

 [Note: keep this section as is.
 It doesn’t translate to the Word page well, but keep both the Religious Resources and Secular Resources portions as they are]

 - Mark R. Schwehn and Dorothy Bass, eds.
 Leading Lives that Matter: What We Should Do and Who We Should Be.
 Grand Rapids, MI: Eerdmans, 2006.

 - William C. Placher, ed.
 Callings: Twenty Centuries of Christian Wisdom on Vocation.
 Grand Rapids, MI: Eerdmans, 2005.